 inherent to the representation indicators

-Patina and color of the design: can give an information about the synchronicity between designs or superposition.
+Patina and colour of the design: can give information about the synchronicity between designs or superposition.

 Inscriptions: the alphabetic scripts do not appear before 3500 BC (Thamudic) and start to be popularly spread only at the 1st millennium BC.
 It is generally considered that the Thamudic inscriptions of Wadi Rum can not be dated before 600 BC.
 Safaitic inscriptions are estimated dating between the 1st century BC till the 4th AD.
 The scripts that link to modern Arabic appear later.
 The writing style may also give indications.
 Designs in relation with inscriptions can be relatively accurately dated.